Classes FAQ

 CMT offers a range of opportunities, including assistantships, tool donations, plans and subscriptions, and chairmaking classes.
 Our classes primarily take three forms:

-Affinity Class
+Full Affinity Class

-Affinity classes are CMT-organized classes where all students receive a full-tuition scholarship.
+Full Affinity classes are CMT-organized classes where all students receive a full-tuition scholarship.
 On occasion, some scholarships also cover the cost of materials, housing, and/or travel.
-While all of our classes are designed for students who identify as historically excluded in the field of chairmaking, Affinity Classes sometimes offer a more focused lens such as: LGBTQIA+ woodworkers, educators, advanced woodworkers, or professional furniture makers.
+While all of our classes are designed for students who identify as historically excluded in the field of chairmaking, Full Affinity Classes sometimes offer a more focused lens such as: LGBTQIA+ woodworkers, educators, advanced woodworkers, or professional furniture makers.
 At least one teacher or assistant teacher will identify as a member of group that the class serves.

 Scholarship and Standby Seats are classes organized by institutions and instructors that are external to CMT.
-Unlike our Affinity Classes, there is no guarantee that any other students in these classes will identify as historically excluded in the woodworking field, though instructors and the scholarship recipients will still be required to sign and abide by the CMT Code of Conduct.
+Unlike our Full Affinity Classes, there is no guarantee that any other students in these classes will identify as historically excluded in the woodworking field, though instructors and the scholarship recipients will still be required to sign and abide by the CMT Code of Conduct.
 Other students will not have signed the CMT Code of Conduct unless the instructor requires it.
 A CMT rep will always be available for you to contact with concerns via phone, zoom, or email during your session.

 These seats take two forms: